StivDC/stivdc.uk/content/posts/mass-deletion-of-github-actions-workflow-runs.md

 There's built-in support for pagination with gh api, with the `--paginate` switch.
 {{< /notice >}}

-The different parts of jq call are as follows:
+The different parts of the jq call are as follows:

 | Part                      | Description                                                |
 |---------------------------|------------------------------------------------------------|